an active AMS Member,

 biology, and their associated technologies.

-the US Weather Research Program Office, and Chair of the interagency Subcommittee
+United States Weather Research Program Office, and Chair of the interagency

 He is the author of over fifty refereed publications, author of one book, and co-author of